Chief Township, Mahnomen County, Minnesota

 Chief Township is a township in Mahnomen County, Minnesota, United States.
 The population was 132 at the 2000 census.
+It contains part of the census-designated place of Beaulieu.

 Chief Township was named for an Ojibwe chieftain.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.2 sqmi, of which 34.6 sqmi of it is land and 1.5 sqmi of it (4.18%) is water.